SchematicHQ/schematic-python/README.md

 client = Schematic("YOUR_API_KEY", config)
 ```

-You may want to specify default flag values for your application, which will be used if there is a service interruption or if the client is running in offline mode (see below).
-You can do this using an initialization option:
+You may want to specify default flag values for your application, which will be used if there is a service interruption or if the client is running in offline mode (see below):

 ```python
 from schematic.client import Schematic